 What is media planning?

-Media planning is determining how, when, where, and why your business shares media content with your audience.
-The process includes deciding what media will be shared on what channels to boost reach, engagements, conversions, ROI, and more.
+Media planning is the process of determining how, when, where, and why your business shares media content with your audience.
+The process includes deciding what media will be shared and which channels you’ll use to boost reach, engagements, conversions, ROI, and more.

 Media planning has many moving parts, and the process can be difficult to get right.